ŠK Slovan

 club at ground level was open.

-Map App came to the rescue as I found a better route into town.
+My Google Maps app came to the rescue as I found a better route into town.
 The MiÚ Nové

-Mesto tram stop on Vajnorská near a modern shopping precinct would do the job
+Mesto tram stop on Vajnorská, near a modern shopping precinct, would do the job

 with the number 4 service taking me to the SND stop.
+Bratislava

-was a real mixture on my evidence up to then.
-Some stuck in the communist age
+was a real mixture from what I had seen up to then.

-while newer buildings and complexes were springing up.
+Some areas were stuck in the communist age, while newer buildings and complexes were springing up.
 However, I was to be

 The music

 become very merry.
 That would have been too easy.
-Instead I headed to see the
+Instead, I headed to see the

 read all about ŠK Slovan Bratislava.